 Soapmaking is a science at heart.
 When you add color and fragrance, it turns into an art.
 Each oil has its own saponification value, or the amount of lye it takes to turn 1 gram of oil into 1 gram of soap.

 When we make cold process soap, it’s a mathematical formula that looks like this: (oil amount) x (SAP value) = lye amount needed.
 Find a list of SAP values in this post.
 An example is (10 oz. olive oil) x (.134) = 1.34 oz. lye.
 So, it takes 1.34 ounces of lye to turn 10 ounces of olive oil into soap.

 Using the exact amount of lye you need to make the exact amount of soap with nothing leftover is a 0% superfat or lye discount.
 Many makers like to have some leftover oils in their recipe that aren’t bound to lye, which can be anywhere from a 1-20% superfat.

 There are a few ways to calculate superfat.
 The easiest method is to plug your recipe into the Lye Calculator.
 All you have to do is select the percentage you want and it will calculate for you.

-To figure out a superfat, you can do it a few different ways.
-My favorite is to let the lye calculator figure it out for you (!) or you can take the amount of lye that you are supposed to use and multiply it with the following equation (1 – % superfat you want).
-So, if you wanted to superfat your Olive Oil soap in the above example by 4%, you would do the following (.134 oz. lye) x (1 – .04) = .1286 oz. lye.
-Or you can do the rough ‘n’ easy way; for a one pound batch of soap, a 5% superfat works out roughly to .8 oz. of extra oils per pound of soap.
+You can also use the following equation: (1 – % superfat you want).
+So, if you want to superfat your olive oil soap in the above example by 4%, it would be: (1.34 oz. lye) x (1 – .04) = 1.29 oz. lye.
+You can also simplify that – for a one pound batch of soap, a 5% superfat works out roughly to 0.8 oz. of extra oils per pound of soap.